SmallPatatas/blundervalley/content/blog/so-many-unanswered-questions.md

 ### *Have more questions?*

 If you have a question about the Wonder Valley project, feel free to get in touch, and I'll add it to the list!
-You can send your questions to: welcometoblundervalley *at* protonmail *dot* com
+You can send your questions to:<br><br>welcometoblundervalley *at* protonmail *dot* com

 <br>